Jump to Content

 March 6, 2023

-Following a petition sent by Ecojustice demanding that the Minister protect the critical habitat of the Marbled Murrelet, a threatened migratory seabird reliant on old-growth forests in coastal British Columbia, Minister Guilbeault issued a Protection Statement concluding that he was only required to protect the nests, not the rest of the habitat, of at-risk migratory birds like Marbled Murrelet.
+Following a petition sent by Ecojustice lawyers demanding that the Minister protect the critical habitat of the Marbled Murrelet, a threatened migratory seabird reliant on old-growth forests in coastal British Columbia, Minister Guilbeault issued a Protection Statement concluding that he was only required to protect the nests, not the rest of the habitat, of at-risk migratory birds like Marbled Murrelet.

 If we are successful in court, Ecojustice and our clients would help establish that the Minister must protect the critical habitat of at-risk migratory birds beyond protecting their nests.
 This would help ensure the survival and recovery of the Marbled Murrelet, in addition to many other at-risk migratory bird species.